DataDog/hiring-engineers/answers.md

 ## Monitoring Data

-I set up the notification using the Monitor UI, though I did see there was an API for it. since it wasn't requested, and monitor setup is often one-off and custom, the UI felt like a better way to do the job :).
+I set up the notification using the Monitor UI, though I did see there was an API for it.
+Since it wasn't requested, and monitor setup is often one-off and custom, the UI felt like a better way to do the job :).

 ![](datadogScreenshots/monitor_setup_1.png)